Mount Hope Cemetery (Rochester): Notable burials

 General Elwell Stephen Otis was originally interred at Mount Hope before being removed to Arlington National Cemetery.
 Notable cremations at Mount Hope include Blanche Stuart Scott and George Eastman.

+Elizabeth Mackenzie, mother of Upper Canada Rebellion leader and first Mayor of Toronto, William Lyon MacKenzie, is interred here following her death in exile in 1839 and listed as Elizabeth Kenzie.
+Her son viewed her passing funeral from his cell at Monroe County Jail in December 1839 after failing to be granted leave to be at her deathbed.
+The Mackenzie family remained in the United States before returning to Canada in 1849.

 Friends of Mount Hope

 The Friends of Mount Hope Cemetery is a non-profit organization of volunteers founded in 1980 to restore, preserve, and encourage public use and enjoyment of this unique historical treasure.